endeavourhealth-discovery/ASSIGN/documentation/ABP_Import.md

 ## DOWNLOADING THE ADDRESS BASE PREMIUM FILES

-A routine called ABPAPI2.m has been written to download an OS package and apply the ABP files to the database Before running ABPAPI2 you'll need to update a global called ^ICONFIG with some credentials, that allows ABPAPI2 to download the files from the OS web site
+A routine called ABPAPI2.m has been written to download an OS package and apply the ABP files to the database Before running ABPAPI2 you'll need to update a global called ^ICONFIG with some credentials, that allows ABPAPI2 to download the files from the OS REST interface

 Access your yottadb system:
 ```